-Figure 1.
-WNV Cases in Humans in Maricopa County by Month of Onset, 2006-2011
+Figure 2: WNV Cases in Humans and WNV Positive Mosquito Pools in Maricopa County by Month, 2012

-$^{^{\}scriptscriptstyle 1}$ A human case is an individual infected with WNV and with a clinically compatible illness.
+1A human case is an individual infected with WNV and with a clinically compatible illness.

-2 Mosquito pools are a collection of mosquitoes that have been collected from a county trap that are pooled together, by species, into groups of 1-50 mosquitoes and then ground up and tested for WNV.
+2 Mosquito pools are a collection of mosquitoes collected from a county trap that have tested positive for WNV.